glv/rspec-unit/README.md

 2. to make it *easy* for a project to switch an existing test/unit suite over to run under RSpec, as the start of a gradual, piecemeal conversion to RSpec.
+3. to demonstrate how to extend RSpec 2.

-As such, there are some things we don''t support:
+As such, there are some things that are not supported:

 * The top-level module name is different.
 For example, one requires `rspec/unit` rather than `test/unit`, and extends `RSpec::Unit::TestCase`